 By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
 This emphasis, combined with the use of practical design and value engineering, has contributed to limiting overruns on contracts.
-MoDOT's performance in the first quarter of fiscal year 2020 is 0.3% under the award amount (\$673,000 under the award amount of \$196 million worth of projects completed) with 46% of the projects being completed below the original award amount.
+MoDOT's performance in fiscal year 2019 is 1.5 percent over the award amount (\$9.8 million over the award amount of \$669 million worth of projects completed) with 48 percent of the projects being completed below the original award amount.

-Many factors can affect the ability to complete a project within 2% of the award amount.
+Many factors can affect the ability to complete a project within 2 percent of the award amount.
 These factors can include design changes, differing conditions, additional work items and administrative decisions.

-For FY 2020, MoDOT road and bridge projects were completed 0.6% under budget, multimodal projects were completed 4.1% under budget, and local public agency projects were completed 1.8% over budget.
+For FY 2019, MoDOT road and bridge projects were completed 1.3 percent over budget, multimodal projects were completed 1.2 percent under budget, and local public agency projects were completed 2.7 percent over budget.